TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/erlang/index.md

 start() ->
    io:format("Hello, World!~n").

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Erlang](https://sampleprograms.io/languages/erlang) was written by:
+Hello World in [Erlang](https://sampleprograms.io/languages/erlang) was written by:

 - Jeremy Grifski
 - Nick Keers

+This article was written by:

+- Jeremy Grifski
+- Nick Keers
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2019 10:45:28.
-The solution was first committed on Aug 08 2018 00:54:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution